 Since the individual suffering from a psychotic disorder often responds to false stimuli, they may fail to make sense to others when they speak.
 They may talk about confusing topics or sound incoherent when speaking.

 Rather than reacting in a way that’s appropriate to the situation, those suffering from psychotic disorders may seem to have a relatively flat emotional state at any given time.

 Those who struggle with a psychotic disorder may begin to withdraw and isolate themselves from other people.
 They may also lose interest in activities that were once important to them.

 Showing Support for a Loved One

 One of the most important things you can do for a loved one suffering from a psychotic disorder is to show your continued love, affection, understanding, and support.
 Individuals facing these challenges may feel isolated and overwhelmed.
 Offering a listening ear and keeping communication open between the two of you can help your loved one feel more understood.
 It’s also important to remember that comprehensive Houston behavioral health services exist to provide in-depth psychotic disorder treatment.

 Psychotic Disorder Treatment at PACE Mental Health Houston

 Proper psychotic disorder treatment is important in helping an individual get back to a more satisfying life.
 At PACE Mental Health Houston, we take a multidisciplinary approach to psychotic disorder treatment.
 In addition to extensive therapeutic health services, we’ve found that antipsychotic medications can often reduce the effects of delusions and hallucinations.
-By combining medication-assisted treatment with traditional psychiatric services and other related protocols, PACE Mental Health is equipped to handle the unique needs of each patient seeking treatment.
+By combining medication with traditional psychiatric services and other related protocols, PACE Mental Health is equipped to handle the unique needs of each patient seeking therapy.